kiwanacollins/kiwanacollins/README.md

 ## 💫 About Me

-- 🔭 I'm currently developing AI-powered attendance systems with facial recognition
+- 🔭 I'm currently Helping Businesses build technology
 - 🌱 I'm continuously exploring new technologies and frameworks
 - 💡 Passionate about solving real-world problems through technology
 - 🤝 Open for collaborations on innovative projects